On Spaces Associated with Invariant Divisors on Galois Covers of Riemann Surfaces and Their Applications: Representations on Spaces of -Differentials

-Note that the sum over $l$ appearing in the proof of Proposition \ref{tracesigma} (as well as of Theorem \ref{CWgen} below) is closely related to the representation called the ramification module in Section 3 of \cite{[JK]}.
+Note that the sum over $l$ appearing in the proof of Proposition \ref{tracesigma} (as well as in the proof of Theorem \ref{CWgen} below) is closely related to the representation called the ramification module in Section 3 of \cite{[JK]}.